Duane BoydLicensed Marriage and Family Therapist Candidate

 Rate & Scheduling

-In-network with Aetna, Mines and Associates EAP, and Health Advocates EA
+• In-network with Aetna, Mines and Associates EAP, Health Advocates EA, Aetna Resources for Living EAP

 I’ve worked with many people through very hard seasons.
-I don’t lose my bearings when things get heavy.
+I know what it takes when things get heavy.

 I’ve spent a lot of years sitting with people when things aren’t going well.
 Marriages stretched thin.
 Families under strain.
 Individuals trying to get their footing back.
 I give people a place to talk honestly, catch their breath, and start working on what’s actually happening.